seansalv/Fitness-App/README.md

-# Level-Up IRL
+# Hero Arc

-Level-Up IRL is an anime-inspired fitness companion that reframes every workout as an RPG quest.
-Users start as E-rank hunters, earn XP from real sessions, and climb toward SSS-rank through streaks and quests.
+Hero Arc is an anime-inspired fitness companion that reframes every workout as an RPG quest.
+Users start as E-rank heroes, earn XP from real sessions, and climb toward SSS-rank through streaks and quests.
 The goal is to give Solo Leveling vibes while staying lightweight enough for daily use.

 ## Why it matters

 - **Motivation over metrics:** Instead of spreadsheets, the app focuses on streaks, rank evolutions, and narrative copy that keep gym beginners coming back.
-- **Frictionless onboarding:** New hunters pick a handle + goal, see the “System online” animation, and land in the HUD already primed to log a quest.
+- **Frictionless onboarding:** New heroes pick an alias + goal, see the hero console boot animation, and land in the HUD already primed to log a quest.
 - **Deterministic progression:** XP, levels, ranks, and streaks are all derived from a single config so tuning the meta-game is trivial.
 - **Device-native feel:** Built entirely with Expo + React Native + Supabase, so it runs on iOS/Android without a custom backend to maintain.